 The Program Guide is meant to enhance, not replace, direct training and TA.
-DOL-VETS funds NVTAC to provide programmatic support to HVRP grant recipients at no cost.
+DOL/VETS funds NVTAC to provide programmatic support to HVRP grant recipients at no cost.
 NVTAC offers a variety of products and services including one-on-one consultations, customized training, webbased training, best practices, peer-to-peer learning opportunities, and a robust Community of Practice (CoP).
 The NVTAC website serves as the hub of NVTAC's efforts to provide access to products, services, and staff.

 HVRP grant recipients can request training and TA by emailing contact@nvtac.org.
-DOL-VETS regional staff, located across the country, are also available to provide training and TA to grant recipients.
-Each grant has an assigned Grant Officer's Technical Representative (GOTR) within their state (A grant recipient's GOTR is listed in the terms and conditions of their grant award).
+DOL/VETS regional staff, located across the country, are also available to provide training and TA to grant recipients.
+Each grant has an assigned Grant Officer's Technical Representative (GOTR) within their state.
+A grant recipient's GOTR is listed in the terms and conditions of their grant award.
 The GOTR is responsible for federal oversight and grant compliance.
 Any questions about guidance-related issues should be directed to the grant recipient's GOTR.
+For a more comprehensive list of which topics should be directed to your GOTR or NVTAC, please view the Menu of Services.
 NVTAC works closely with GOTRs to provide comprehensive support leading to successful HVRP grants.
-Training and TA is available on a variety of topics from NVTAC and/or the GOTR.
+Training and TA are available on a variety of topics from NVTAC and/or the GOTR.